How to delete your search history and destinations in Maps on iPhone and iPad

 There are plenty of reasons to avoid storing your search and destination history: Maybe you're planning a surprise party; maybe you have one too many trips to Starbucks listed.
 Whatever the case, you can very easily get rid of your past search and destination history in Maps.

-Note: iOS 10 stores fewer recent destinations than in past operating systems, and thus has removed the "Clear All" button.
+Note: If you're running iOS 10 or later, the "Clear All" button is gone.
 That said, you can still delete recent locations on a case-by-case basis.

 How to delete your recent destination and search history